heissb/terraform-provider-aws/website/docs/r/dynamodb_table.html.markdown

 * `hash_key` - (Required) Name of the hash key in the index; must be defined as an attribute in the resource.
 * `name` - (Required) Name of the index.
 * `non_key_attributes` - (Optional) Only required with `INCLUDE` as a projection type; a list of attributes to project into the index.
 These do not need to be defined as attributes on the table.
-* `on_demand_throughput` - (Optional) Sets the maximum number of read and write units for the specified on-demand table.
+* `on_demand_throughput` - (Optional) Sets the maximum number of read and write units for the specified on-demand index.
 See below.
 * `projection_type` - (Required) One of `ALL`, `INCLUDE` or `KEYS_ONLY` where `ALL` projects every attribute into the index, `KEYS_ONLY` projects  into the index only the table and index hash_key and sort_key attributes ,  `INCLUDE` projects into the index all of the attributes that are defined in `non_key_attributes` in addition to the attributes that that`KEYS_ONLY` project.
 * `range_key` - (Optional) Name of the range key; must be defined
 * `read_capacity` - (Optional) Number of read units for this index.
 Must be set if billing_mode is set to PROVISIONED.
+* `warm_throughput` - (Optional) Sets the number of warm read and write units for this index.
+See below.
 * `write_capacity` - (Optional) Number of write units for this index.
 Must be set if billing_mode is set to PROVISIONED.

 ### `local_secondary_index`